 - Laundry services where you give the hostel or the laundromat your dirty clothes and they come back clean – the feeling of wearing freshly pressed clothing is awesome.
 Pick a time when you are going to be staying in one place for a bit so you aren’t freaking out if your laundry gets delayed (it happens) and you need to catch a flight the next morning

-- You’ve hit the laundry jackpot when your accommodation offers FREE LAUNDRY SERVICES (First Hotel Taipei and Morning Glory Hostel in Puerto Ayora for the win!)
+You’ve hit the laundry jackpot when your accommodation offers FREE LAUNDRY SERVICES (First Hotel Taipei and Morning Glory Hostel [booking.com affiliate link] in Puerto Ayora for the win!)

-- Consider handwashing the smaller items like socks or bra padding which tend to get lost more easily – in my entire journey I only lost one bikini bra pad (but do you know how annoying that was to have to constantly shift 3 bra pads between 2 bikinis?
-It’s extremely annoying), but there were always lots of stray socks lying around the laundry area
+Consider handwashing the smaller items like socks or bra padding which tend to get lost more easily – in my entire journey I only lost one bikini bra pad (do you know how annoying it is to have to constantly shift 3 bra pads between 2 bikinis?
+It’s extremely annoying), but there were always lots of stray socks lying around the laundry area.

-- Empty tote bags and smaller bags – good for separating clean and dirty laundry, and also for sorting out your things in hostel rooms when you need to take all the stuff out of your backpack but don’t want to leave it around randomly
+Empty tote bags and smaller bags – good for separating clean and dirty laundry, and also for sorting out your things in hostel rooms when you need to take all the stuff out of your backpack but don’t want to leave it around randomly.

-- Locks and Spare locks – I carried around 6 locks with me in South America.
-I thought I was being paranoid, but I lost 3 locks mostly in Peru so it turns out I wasn’t being paranoid after all.
+Locks and spare locks – I carried around 6 locks with me in South America.
+I thought I was being paranoid, but I lost 3 locks mostly in Peru so it turned out to be a good move after all.
 I prefer number locks but I had key ones as backups, as well as a larger bike lock for chaining my backpack down when there weren’t lockers and I wanted to be extra careful

-- Washi Tape – good for scrap booking and keeping small objects like SIM cards and SD cards from disappearing, but some duct tape is good to as it is more durable
+Tape – washi tape is good for scrap booking and keeping small objects like SIM cards and SD cards from disappearing, but some duct tape is good to as it is more durable

-- SIM card pin or giant paperclip – when you swap SIMs a lot, this is super useful to have and more sturdy than a earring wire.
+SIM card pin or paperclip – when you swap SIMs a lot, this is super useful to have and more sturdy than a earring wire.
 I usually stick mine to the inside of my phone case or wallet so it’s easy to pull out when needed

-- Large thin scarf – good for hot and cold weather, filtering out terrible smelling buses, extra privacy in dorm beds and just prettying up for a night out
+Large thin scarf – good for hot and cold weather, filtering out terrible smelling buses, hanging up for extra privacy in dorm beds or just prettying up a casual outfir for a night out

-- and a pair of flipflops – I’d pay more for something hardy and thicker than your super cheap throwaway pairs! mine lasted an entire year of hardwearing
+- A pair of flipflops – I’d pay more for something hardy and thicker than your super cheap throwaway pair.
+Mine lasted an entire year of hardwearing

-- Is that considered a lot?
+Is that considered a lot?
 I’ve had varying reactions but I think it really depends on your style of travel and how much you are willing to spend.
 It’s definitely not budget but neither do I think is it super extravagant.
 If you want budget options, why not check out my friends Sunrise Odyssey who managed to do Central Asia in 10 months for around S$10,000 or Pohtecktoes who did about 2.5 months in South America for less than S$7,000.

 Want to see a slightly more detailed breakdown?

-I talked a bit about how I was funding my travels in this post when I announced that I quit my job, but now that I’ve actually gone through with it, I can give you a bit of a lowdown:
+I talked a bit about how I was funding my travels when I announced that I quit my job, but now that I’ve actually gone through with it, I can give you a bit of a lowdown:

 I’ve been back in Singapore for almost 2 months now at the point I’m writing this, and I’ve been absolutely busy.
-I’ve started job hunting and have had a few interviews so far though nothing’s quite landed yet.
+I started job hunting and have had a few interviews so far though nothing’s quite landed yet.
 I had listed my blog and Career Break in my professional resume for the first time and the response has been pretty good so far – it’s a great talking point and according to one of my interviewees, having ‘passion projects’ was a plus point in my favour.
 I honestly wasn’t expecting to even land interviews so early, but I’ve been lucky to have a strong network of supportive friends who were happy to throw recommendations my way when I caught up with them.

 I definitely don’t regret taking this time off.
-I think it’s shifted my mindset in terms of how I think about myself and my travels for the better.
-I’m a lot less willing to settle – which is a good and a bad thing, but I think I’ve definitely grown up a little more.
-It’s made some things clearer to me, that I don’t want to be a digital nomad sort or make my blog my main source of income for example, and that I want to cast my net beyond Singapore shores and that full-time work in an office isn’t the only way to make a living.
+I think the Career Break has shifted my mindset in terms of how I think about myself and my travels for the better.
+I’m a lot less willing to settle – which is a good and a bad thing, and I think I’ve definitely grown up a little more.
+Experiences on my travels have made some things clearer to me, that I don’t want to be a digital nomad nor make my blog my main source of income for example, and that perhaps I want to cast my net beyond Singapore shores and that full-time work in an office isn’t the only way to make a living.